 There are two possibilities, as I see it.
 First, as a mercenary chieftain (or federate in the old Roman style), Ceredig/Arthur was literally fighting all over the place.
 There is nothing wrong with this notion and it cannot, on the face of things, be objected to.
 We do have to remember, though, that Cunedda himself was falsely associated with the Far North when he was converted from an Irishman into a Briton with bogus Roman ancestry.
 The same death-song, for example, has him being militarily active in Bernicia, which at its maximum extent eventually bordered right on Manau Gododdin, the region substituted for that around Drumanagh in Ireland.
 Thus it could well be that these northern locations with which Cunedda became associated represent fictional elements in his exploits.
 In other words, as he came to be seen as a great British chieftain of the North, who at some point in his career came down and conquered or settled in NW Wales, it was deemed necessary to provide a "history" for him that preceded his actions in Gwynedd.

 According to Dr. Simon Rodway of the University of Wales, Meleri is a hypocoristic form of Eleri.
 'My', which means the same as our word my, is affixed to the front of the name as a term of endearment, viz.
 'My Eleri.'
-Eleri itself is a Welsh form of the Latin name Hilarius, from hilaris, 'cheerful, merry.'
+Some sources have Eleri as a Welsh form of the Latin name Hilarius, from hilaris, 'cheerful, merry.'
+However, this is wrong.
+According to Dr. Simon Rodway of The University of Wales,

 Meleri is one of the many daughters of Brychan, the eponymous IRISH founder of the kingdom of Brycheiniog. which lay to the southeast of Ceredigion.